-Interest rate risk was not considered to be significant to the Scheme except in relation to investments in interest bearing securities.
-The Scheme does not have any investments in interest bearing securities at 30 June 2022 and 30 June 2021.
+Interest rate risk is not considered to be significant to the Scheme except in relation to investments in interest bearing securities.
+The Scheme does not have any investments in interest bearing securities at 30 June 2023 and 30 June 2022.

-However, the Scheme could hold cash for liquidity and transactional purposes and this cash was held at floating rates of interest.
-As a result, the Scheme is not subject to material exposure to interest rate risks due to fluctuations in the levels of the market interest rates.
+The Scheme holds cash for liquidity and transactional purposes, this cash is held at floating rates of interest.
+The Scheme is not subject to a material exposure to interest rate risks due to fluctuations in the levels of market interest rates.